iundarigun/learning-prometheus/README.md

 - We can duplicate and copy panels, that can be useful in some situations
 - Dashboard that we can import: https://grafana.com/grafana/dashboards?dataSource=prometheus

+### Configure Grafana with files
+When we want separe config files from specific instance of grafana, we can use configurations by files.

+All configurations are in `/etc/grafana` folder and subfolders.
+- */etc/grafana/grafana.ini* : Grafana configuration.
+We can save it on database, and configurations are in this file
+- */etc/grafana/provisioning*: Contains specific configurations:
+  - *datasources*: here can put yaml files configuring datasources.
+You can see example on [config/grafana/provisioning/datasources/datasource-prometheus.yaml](config/grafana/provisioning/datasources/datasource-prometheus.yaml)
+  - *dashboards*: Here can put yaml files configuring locations for dashboards.
+You can see example on [config/grafana/provisioning/dashboards/dashboards.yaml](config/grafana/provisioning/dashboards/dashboards.yaml).
+In this case, we configure `files` folder to contains specific dashboards configuration.
+  - *notifiers*: Here can put yaml files configuring Alert Notifiers.
+You can see example on [config/grafana/provisioning/notifiers/notifier.yaml](config/grafana/provisioning/notifiers/notifier.yaml).

+  You can see more information here: [https://grafana.com/docs/grafana/latest/administration/provisioning/#provisioning-grafana](https://grafana.com/docs/grafana/latest/administration/provisioning/#provisioning-grafana)

 # References
 - https://prometheus.io
 - https://github.com/prometheus/prometheus